joshbegley/nyt-latest/README.md

 **Families at the hospital share stories of death and survival.**\
-`Dozens of people sat sat on mats with bags of fruit and bottles of water waiting for their relatives’ name to be called.`\
+`Dozens of people sat on mats with bags of fruit and bottles of water waiting for their relatives’ name to be called.`\
 https://nytimes.com/2022/10/02/world/asia/survivor-stories-indonesia-stadium.html?searchResultPosition=1

 **What’s Going On in This Picture? | Oct.
 3, 2022**\